Everything You Need to Know About Growing Sage

 Mention the beautiful, hazy, pale green leaves of garden sage, and I immediately envision scenes in my grandmother’s kitchen at Thanksgiving.
 Sage’s pronounced pine-like aroma capitalizes on our most memory-evoking sense: smell.
 All I want at that moment is savory sage stuffing or sage-studded breakfast sausage to suddenly appear in my kitchen.
 I’d even settle for a sour cherry and sage bourbon smash.

 The best part about growing sage is that you only need one of these incredibly easy-to-grow plants in your garden to enjoy its flavor throughout the year.
+In this guide, find tips on planting sage and learn more about its growing conditions, maintenance and harvesting.

 Why Should I Grow Sage?